 High accuracy detection requires several features.
 For the photosensor Si diode, which makes up the encoder, photo detecting chip arrangement that supports complicated slip patterns and high-speed response are required.
 For the light emitting LED, uniform irradiation is required.
 Hamamatsu provides light emitters and photo sensors for both transmissive and reflective encoders.

 Through-holes can be formed on Si photodiode chips by applying MEMS technology.
-This allows a confinement type LED used in reflective encoders and the like to be mounted inside a hole of a Si photodiode chip.
+This allows a current confinement type LED used in reflective encoders and the like to be mounted inside a hole of a Si photodiode chip.
 Further, the thickness of Si photodiode chip can be adjusted to align the height of the LED emitter to that of the photosensitive area of the Si photodiode.

 It is possible to mount a Hamamatsu fiber optic plate (FOP) to the photosensitive area of a Si photodiode.
 Combining an FOP and Si photodiode allows the lens to focus at a position that is higher by the amount of the FOP thickness than the normal photosensitive surface.
 This makes it easier to mount a slip plate or other components closer to the photosensitive surface.
 Moreover, the photosensitivity directivity can be adjusted by using an FOP with a low NA.